 Software Development Life Cycles are not new to development teams, as tech leaders across all organizations implement them.
-Although extremely popular and well understood by professionals, SDLCs pose challenges to engineering managers, who want to improve the efficiency and effectiveness of their teams and increase software time to market.
+Although extremely popular and well understood by professionals, SDLCs pose challenges to engineering managers, who want to improve the efficiency and effectiveness of their teams and increase software time to market by delivering high quality software.

 When well-defined, SDLC processes, enable software engineering managers to have more observability into their teams’ workflows, get clarity on requirements and make accurate predictions regarding time, costs, and deliverables.